Each Avi Vantage user account is associated with a role. The role defines the type of access the user has to each area of the Avi Vantage system.

 To display a detailed list of the access settings for a role, click on the table row for that role.
 Here is an example of the detailed information for the Application-Admin role.
 (The example is truncated on the right side in this example but the information will display in full in the web interface.)

 Each user must be associated with at least one role.
-The role can be one of the pre-defined ones or a custom role.
+The role can be either predefined or a custom role.

 If multitenancy is configured, a user can be assigned to more than one tenant, and can have a separate role for each tenant.